avidml/website/exampleSite/content/database/_index.md

 ## Reports
 Reports are occurrences of a vulnerability.
 Based on the references provided in a specific report, reports can potentially more granular and reproducible than vulnerabilities.
 We classify reports in four types, in increasing degree of quantitative evidence:
 1. *Issue*: qualitative evaluation based on a single sample or handful of samples,
-2. *Advisory*: qualitative evaluation based on multiple Incidents,
+2. *Advisory*: qualitative evaluation based on multiple Issues,
 3. *Measurement*: quantitative evaluation with associated data and metric,
 4. *Detection*: A Measurement deemed critical by a threshold or statistical test.